Catalog-based detection of unrecognized blends in deep optical ground based imaging: Results

 \subsection{Importance of Features}

 As discussed in Sect.~\ref{subsec:alt_conf} and illustrated in Fig.~\ref{fig:feat_conf}, removing the \verb|size| feature has a large impact on performance whereas removing the 3 infrared bands has a smaller effect.
 In Fig.~\ref{fig:ibin-changes} we see the non-uniform impact of \textit{i}-mag on removing unrecognized blends.
 In this section we further investigate the importance of various features.
-We start by calculating the correlation coefficient between the features and our predictors -- the RF \texttt{score} and the SOM \texttt{distance}, shown in Fig.~\ref{fig:correlation}.
-We also show a variation of Fig.~\ref{fig:feat_conf}, using RF only, to compare the relative importance among colors (Optical + NIR), $i$-magnitude, and size measurement, in Fig.~\ref{fig:RF-subsets}.
+We start by calculating the correlation coefficient between the features and our predictors -- the RF \texttt{score} and the SOM \texttt{distance}, shown in Fig.~\ref{fig:correlation}. \edit{We use SOM \texttt{distance} as opposed to the blending cell ratio since this cleanly gives each object a score whereas the blending cell ratio gives areas of color-space the same score which makes correlation calculations non-trivial.} We also show a variation of Fig.~\ref{fig:feat_conf}, using RF only, to compare the relative importance among colors (Optical + NIR), $i$-magnitude, and size measurement, in Fig.~\ref{fig:RF-subsets}.

 From the correlations we see that size is a strong predictor for SOM \verb|distance| and RF \verb|score|.
-RF \verb|score| is also strongly correlated with \textit{i}-band magnitude and colors \textit{r-i} and \textit{V-r}, while SOM \verb|distance| is only weakly correlated with the colors and almost uncorrelated with \textit{i}-band magnitude.
-In Fig.~\ref{fig:RF-subsets}, we show the impact of changing the features that are included.
+RF \verb|score| is also strongly correlated with \textit{i}-band magnitude and colors \textit{r-i} and \textit{V-r}, while SOM \verb|distance| is only weakly correlated with the colors and almost uncorrelated with \textit{i}-band magnitude. \edit{The low correlation between SOM \texttt{distance} and \textit{i}-band magnitude could explain the low performance of the classifier (note that \textit{i}-band was used as a feature in the SOM). } In Fig.~\ref{fig:RF-subsets}, we show the impact of changing the features that are included.
 Using all colors is marginally better than using $i$-mag and a size measurement, while using a combination of colors and size measurement is able to match the performance of all features for all Costs.
 These two cursory methods of understanding the importance of features motivates the use of a more robust method of estimating variable importance, Recursive Feature Elimination \citep[RFE;][]{rfe_cancer}.

 Given a metric to characterize performance, RFE ranks variables by re-training models with a single feature missing, measuring the performance metric, and ranking based on which feature changes the chosen metric the least.
 That feature is then removed for subsequent runs and the process is repeated until all features are ranked.
 The metric chosen is the Recall at Cost$=0.1$ which is $0.32$ in the fiducial case using all features.
 When removing a band, all remaining bands are re-combined to create colors; however, the $i$-band magnitude remains as a single magnitude measurement.